 There is growing concern that some online games can make gambling more familiar and 'normal' for young people.

 Gambling involves the risk of losing something of value (in most cases money) for the chance of winning a prize (of monetary or some other value).
-This opportunity to stake, win and lose real money is what differentiates gambling from online gaming.
 While there are many types of online games, when gambling elements exist within a game the distinction between gaming and gambling is not always clear.

-Many games operate on a ‘freemium’ model.
-Your child can access the basic game for free, but might need to purchase credits, keys or in-game items for additional content or to access special features, including the chance to win items in a loot box or crate.
-These items can also be acquired randomly, as a reward through gameplay, or exchanged between players.
+Loot boxes are found in ‘freemium’ games as well as paid games.
+Under a ‘freemium’ model, your child can access the basic game for free, but might need to purchase credits, keys or in-game items for additional content or to access special features, including the chance to win items in a loot box or crate.

 Games that simulate a gambling activity are easily accessible through mobile apps and social media sites and can expose your child to a realistic gambling experience at a very young age.